AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

    ![chlimage_1-175](assets/chlimage_1-516.png)

-1. Near the lower-right corner of the page, tap **Add**.
+1. Near the lower-right corner of the page, tap **[!UICONTROL Add]**.
 1. Do one of the following:

     * Repeat steps 3 and 4 to add another parameter to your video encoding profile.
-    * Near the upper-left corner of the page, tap **Save All**.
+    * Near the upper-left corner of the page, tap **[!UICONTROL Save All]**.

-1. In the upper-left corner of the CRXDE Lite page, tap the **Back Home** icon to return to AEM.
+1. In the upper-left corner of the CRXDE Lite page, tap the **[!UICONTROL Back Home]** icon to return to AEM.

 ### Editing a video profile {#editing-a-video-encoding-profile}

 You can edit any video profile that you have created to add, edit, or delete video presets within that profile.

-By default, you cannot edit the predefined, out-of-the-box **Adaptive Video Encoding** profile that came with Dynamic Media.
+By default, you cannot edit the predefined, out-of-the-box **[!UICONTROL Adaptive Video Encoding]** profile that came with Dynamic Media.
 Instead, you can easily copy the profile and save it with a new name.
 You can then edit the desired presets in the copied profile.

 See also [Best Practices for Video Encoding](/help/assets/video.md#best-practices-for-encoding-videos).